Complete 6000W DIY 48V

 - Battery Pack uses LiFePO4 which will last 20+ years.
 Even at the end of its cycle life, it will work just fine (unlike lead acid which goes bad and needs to be replaced).

 - Mostly beginner friendly.
 If you are hestitant to do the AC wiring, hire an electrician.
-Show them this page or the manual of the EG4 all in one, and they will be able to figure it out.
+Show them this page or the manual of the EG4 6000XP, and they will be able to figure it out.

 - Max PV input for 1 unit is 8,000W.
 For 2 units, 16,000W.
 If you have 6 units, you can use 48,000W of solar panels!